Auditing the effectiveness of your HR department: Part One

 As we have done empirical research with over 100,000 respondents and advisory services with dozens and dozens of HR leaders, we have distilled nine dimensions of an effective HR department.

 These nine criteria for an HR department may be seen as delivering value at four stages:

 - Foundational/Administrative: HR focuses on efficiency

 - Functional: HR focuses on best practices

 - Outside in: HR focuses on stakeholders outside the organisation

 This results in a matrix that can be used to audit the overall effectiveness of an HR department.
 Here we look at the first four of the nine domains: reputation, definition of success, strategy and design.

 Review the domains by the four stages of HR departments and assess where your HR department is today.
 Use a scale from 1 to 10, with 1 being ‘low’ and 10 being ‘high', to assess your HR department in each domain and stage.

 The challenge is that you can’t do everything well, so if you’ve already addressed the low hanging fruit, think about what you can decide to stop doing.
 You may be doing work in HR that the business loves you for that isn’t in line with where the business is going.
 How do you manage that?
 It’s about being aggressive with priorities.

-Next week we will look at the remaining five criteria: organisation capability, analytics, practices, HR professionals and work style.
+Part two looks at the remaining five criteria: organisation capability, analytics, practices, HR professionals and work style.